rstudio/shinythemes/README.md

 ## Live theme selector

 If you want to quickly test out different themes with an application, you can simply add `themeSelector()` somewhere to the UI.
 This will add a select box which lets you choose the theme.
 It will change the theme without having to reload or restart your app.
+You can see the theme selector in action [here](https://gallery.shinyapps.io/117-shinythemes/).

+Here's an example app with the theme selector:

 ```R
 shinyApp(